ycai2/ruby-on-highway/README.md

 Ruby on Highway
 ==

-A vanilla Ruby project inspired by Ruby on Rails to demonstrate understanding of Ruby, middleware, and Rails
+A vanilla Ruby framework to connect controller and views

 ## Usage
 Clone the repo